-I’m a nomadic photographer and visual storyteller from Argentina, working between New York, London, and Buenos Aires.
+I’m a nomadic photographer and visual storyteller from Argentina, working between London, New York, Spain and Buenos Aires.
 My practice is rooted in movement, between places, languages, emotions, and shaped by a constant negotiation between presence and absence.
-I began as a self-taught artist, later refining my voice through studies at the University of the Arts London and the School of Visual Arts in New York City.
+It moves across photography, moving image, drawing, performance and book-making, shifting between the intimate and the surreal, the visible and the unseen.
+I began as a self-taught artist, later refining my voice as a student, through studies at the University of the Arts London and the School of Visual Arts in New York City.

 My work traces intimate, fleeting moments, the ache of loss, the warmth of connection, the confusion of change.
 I’m drawn to raw emotion, to what lingers after something ends, and to the relationships that define us even in their absence.
 Photography, for me, is a way of holding onto what’s already slipping away.

-I work mostly with photography, often expanding beyond the frame through the creation of handmade photo books, installations, mixed-media experiments and the moving image.
+While photography remains central to my practice, I often expand beyond the frame through handmade photo books, installations, mixed-media experiments, and explorations with moving image and sound.

 Many of my books take the form of large, tactile accordion structures, objects that unfold like memory itself, layered with handwritten notes, found materials, and personal fragments.
 These works are meant to be touched, opened, revisited, lived with, not just looked at.